Did you find what you were looking for?

 Thank you for the feedback!
 Your suggestions and feedback immensely help us improve our site.

-Day Cab Semi Trucks for Shorter Haults (or sleeping in hotels)
+Day Cab Semi Trucks for Shorter Hauls (or sleeping in hotels)

-Day cab semi trucks are designed to complete shorter hauls that take less than one day.
+Day cab trucks are heavy duty semi trucks, also referred to as tractor trucks, designed to complete shorter hauls that take less than one day.
 Though they lack kitchens, bathrooms and sleeping quarters, this frees up more cargo space, reduces air drag and uses less fuel to run.
 Day cabs also have a shorter wheelbase than sleeper cabs, which means they are more maneuverable and can fit into tight lots.

-My Little Salesman understands the numerous expenses associated with hauling, which is why we proudly list affordable new and used day cabs for sale that can cut down on costs and get the payload to its destination.
-We have day cabs with different axle configurations to give the smoothest and most reliable rides to make sure the payload arrives safely and on schedule.
+My Little Salesman understands the numerous expenses associated with tractor trailer hauling, which is why our marketplace has an assortment of affordable used day cabs for sale that can cut down on costs and get the payload to its destination.
+You can quickly filter the day cab tractor trucks by different axle configurations (single axle, tandem axle, tri axle) or horsepower to help you find the efficiency and power needed to make sure the payload arrives safely and on schedule.

 Some day cabs keep the front axle closer to the bumper for a smoother ride and increased the weight capacity.
 Similarly, the longer the rear axle, the better the weight distribution (which provides a smoother ride with less stress on the suspension during hauls).